Orlando Truck Accident Attorney

 The most important thing is your well being, and the well being of those around you.
 After a truck accident, check for injuries, and call 911 for help.
 If anyone has an injury, keep him or her calm, but do not move them.
 Once they arrive on the scene, the police will help determine what happened, assess injuries, and create a police report that you will need later on to file with your insurance company.
 Be sure to accept transportation to a hospital for a thorough examination by a medical professional and keep all records to use in your insurance claim as proof of your injuries.
 Once you’re able, reach out to an experienced Orlando truck accident lawyer to take the necessary steps towards pursuing compensation from the liable parties.

-What types of truck accidents do our Orlando truck accident lawyers have experience with?
+What types of truck accidents does our Orlando truck accident attorney have experience with?

 With over 35 years of professional experience between law partners Pardy and Rodriguez, our Orlando truck accident lawyers have the knowledge and expertise to handle even the most complicated of Florida truck accident cases.
 There are very few types of truck accident cases that we do not have experience with.
 However, your case is unique and deserves our very best care, and attention to detail.
 Some common types of truck accidents our lawyers handle include: